hfboyce/my-website/content/project/freshprep/index.md

 [image]

 #Caption (optional)
-caption = "To protect the privacy of the company, all data used in the visualizations are fabricated"
+caption = "To protect the privacy of the company, all data used in the Dashboard images are fabricated"

 #Focal point (optional)
 #Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight